 Ms. Mizutori presented the best DRR story award to Ms Ruth Keah Kadide of Radio Rahma, Mombasa, Kenya, for her story “Skeleton River” on the negative impact of climate change on communities dependent on rivers on Kenya’s coast and possible solutions to reduce community exposure.

-The second category: the best DRR story with a human angle was given to Ms. Dicta Asiimwe from East African Uganda, for her story “Will forcing pastoralists to grow crops deliver food security for East Africa?”
+The second category: the best DRR story with a human angle was given to Ms. Dicta Asiimwe, special correspondent for The East African, Uganda, for her story “Will forcing pastoralists to grow crops deliver food security for East Africa?”
 The story explains how pastoralists preferred to stick to their traditional way of living to anticipate drought and consequent famine.

 The third category, the best investigative story was awarded to